veracitylab/provenancemonad-spike/README.md

 # Provenance Monad Spike

 Exploration of the notion of a provenance monad.
 See example code in the `application.monadic` package.
+A `Provenanced` monad wraps computed values and adds
+`ProvenanceInfo` -- a rather general data structure consisting of a flat key-value map (i.e. both keys and values are strings) and a reference to parent instances of `ProvenanceInfo`. `Provenanced::bind` (aka flatMap function) composes provenance by transparently adding a parent reference.

 ## Notes